May 30, 2014

 Mitchell: Make sure that you get good mentors — people in your life, personally and professionally, whom you can ask for advice and guidance.
 They’ll help you think through opportunities and challenges.
 Perhaps they’ll be good role models for you.
 I’m so grateful for the mentors I’ve had.
 And you can never pay mentors back, so all you can do is pay it forward.

-Ken Jacobs is the principal of Jacobs Communications Consulting, which helps PR and communications firms grow and manage business, and improve team performance, communications and leadership skills.
-It does so via training, consulting and coaching.
-Jacobs blogs at: www.kensviews.com.
+Ken Jacobs is the principal of Jacobs Communications Consulting, which, among other services, helps PR and communications agencies develop their leaders, via training, consulting and coaching.
+Find him at: www.jacobscomm.com or @KensViews.